khebbie/khebbie.github.io/_posts/2016-03-09-Golang_it_does_not_make_sense_to_pass_pointers_to_interfaces_around.markdown

 date:   2016-03-10 10:06:21 +0100
 categories: awk
 ---
-In go if you have a method that takes an interface like so:
+In go if you have a function that takes an interface like so:
 {% highlight Go %}
 func myFunction(reader io.Reader){
   // your implementation here